ykirill/hell/Readme.md

 $ vagrant up
 ```

 At this moment the  box should be also provisioned.
-If it did'nt happened, you should type:
+If it didn't happened, you should type:
 ```bash
 $ vagrant provision
 ```